History of Linda McMahon in Timeline

 In November 2004, Linda McMahon became a member of the board of trustees of Sacred Heart University in Fairfield, Connecticut.

-In 2005, Linda McMahon was appointed to The Make-A-Wish Foundation of America National Advisory Council and received the Arthur M. Sackler Award from the Connecticut Grand Opera and Orchestra for WWE's support of its arts education program.
+In 2005, Linda McMahon won appointment to The Make-A-Wish Foundation of America National Advisory Council and received the Arthur M. Sackler Award from the Connecticut Grand Opera and Orchestra for WWE's support of its arts education program.

-In 2006, documents showed that 75 wrestlers from WWE had tested positive for drug use, most commonly for steroids.
+In 2006, Linda McMahon was involved in a congressional investigation into steroid usage in the wrestling industry which revealed that 75 WWE wrestlers—roughly 40 percent—had tested positive for drug use, most commonly for steroids.

 In 2006, the McMahons paid $2.5 million for the construction of a tennis facility in Ebensburg, Pennsylvania.

-On January 29, 2007, Multichannel News named Linda McMahon to its class of "Wonder Women" for 2007, recognizing her contributions to the cable and telecommunications industries.
+On January 29, 2007, Multichannel News named Linda McMahon to its class of "Wonder Women" for 2007.
+The award recognized her outstanding contributions to the cable and telecommunications industries.

 In May 2007, Linda McMahon appeared as the keynote speaker at the Girl Scout Council of Southwestern Connecticut's Women of Achievement Leadership Breakfast.